 Experience your destination like an insider with people who call it home.

-Born and raised in Quebec, Geneviève Gobeil speaks French, English, and Spanish, holds a degree in Communications, and has years of experience in adventure travel.
-Her love for the outdoors and contagious energy coupled with her typical Quebecois friendly disposition makes her an ideal guide.
+Born and raised in Eastern Canada, Geneviève Gobeil speaks French, English, and Spanish, holds a degree in Communications, and has years of experience in adventure travel.
+Her love for the outdoors and contagious energy coupled with her friendly disposition makes her an ideal guide throughout her native Canada.
 Whether touring by bike – her favorite mode of transportation – or climbing to the top of a snow-covered peak, Geneviève has covered the globe, often traveling with her children.
 During the winter months she also runs her own life coaching company and teaches seminars, but, mostly, you’ll just find her skiing!

 With a deep knowledge of local history and significant outdoors experience, Christopher Atkins is the ideal guide to lead visitors through Québec’s distinctive landscapes.Fluent in two languages (he grew up speaking French), he is also a proficient Spanish speaker.
 In his free time, Chris enjoys a number of active sports, ranging from basketball to paragliding and including, of course, hockey!
 He has traveled extensively around the world, from the Arctic Circle to the Andes, and is a certified open-water diver as well.

 Educated as a teacher, Pierre Dunnigan’s passion for outdoor adventure eventually fueled his decision to pursue a career in photography as well as guiding.
 His favorite part of guiding is the pleasure of meeting new people and a love of sharing his knowledge of the geography and the profound history of his home country and province, which he refers to as “my Quebec”, a place he feels has beauty everywhere.